 How Does the Medicare Advantage Grocery Allowance Work?

 In most cases, enrollees receive a prepaid card, often called a Medicare food card.
-Your grocery allowance is typically credited to the card on a monthly basis, says Whitney Stidom, vice president of sales and operations with eHealth Inc., a health insurance broker and online resource provider headquartered in Santa Clara, California.
+Your grocery allowance is typically credited to the card every month, says Whitney Stidom, vice president of sales enablement with eHealth Inc., a health insurance broker and online resource provider headquartered in Santa Clara, California.

-The food allowance card makes it easy to pay for groceries at the store, but don’t confuse this card with a Medicare flex card, which some Medicare Advantage plans also offer, advises Bob Rees, chief sales officer with eHealth, Inc.
+The food allowance card makes it easy to pay for groceries at the store, but don’t confuse it with a Medicare Flex card, which some Medicare Advantage plans also offer, advises Bob Rees, senior vice president and chief sales officer with eHealth, Inc.

 The Medicare flex card is a prepaid card that you can use to pay for certain health care services and products, such as hearing aids, eyeglasses and over-the-counter medications.
 The concept of using a Medicare flex card at the store to cover your expenses is similar to the grocery allowance but follows different rules.